Driving without Valid License: CVC 12500

 EXAMPLE: You moved to California two weeks ago but did not go to the DMV because you still have a driver’s license from another state.
 If you are stopped by a police officer you an be cited for driving without a valid license because you are required to get a California Driver’s license within 10 days of the move.

-If you or your loved one is cited for Driving without a Valid License in Los Angeles, call our office now.
-You will be able to talk to an attorney directly about your case.
+If you or your loved one is cited for Driving without a Valid License in Los Angeles, call Los Angeles Criminal Defense and Los Angeles DUI Attorney now.
+You will be able to talk to experienced Los Angeles attorney directly about your case.
 We provide quality representation at affordable prices.
 We offer reduced fees, and competitive payment plans, and accept all credit cards.

 waste of timepoornot badgoodexcellent (25 rating, 5 votes)